 You are advised to request letters from former teachers/professors, but you may also submit one letter from professional sources if you have left University for some time.

 Must I have my official documents translated (diplomas, transcripts, etc.)?

-Any documents that are not in English, French, German, Italian or Spanish must be accompanied by a certified translation.
+Any documents that are not in English, French, German, Italian, Spanish or Latin must be accompanied by a certified translation.
 The translation, together with the original document, must be uploaded in a single pdf file (smaller than 2MB).

 Can I submit my supporting documents by e-mail?